 Main article content

-Our officers will continue to take a common sense approach by engaging with people, explaining the regulations and encouraging them to do the right thing.
+Our officers continue to take a common sense approach to policing the guidelines by engaging, explaining the regulations and encouraging people to do the right thing.

 We want people to continue to report Covid-19 breaches.
 You can report them via our website by using our digital 101 service, where you can speak to one of our operators via Live Chat, any day between 7am and 11pm.

 - For further details about the latest Covid-19 restrictions, please visit the government's website